Saratoga Spa State Park: Recreation

 The park also has tennis courts, two golf courses, picnic areas, horseshoe pits, softball fields, and volleyball courts.
-Several picnic pavilions are equipped with electricity and all are near restrooms.
+Several picnic pavilions are equipped with electricity and all have nearby restrooms.

 A stretch of Geyser Creek is located in the park and offers opportunities for fishing.
 Trails for hiking and snowshoeing are also found within the park.
 The park hosts ice skating in the winter and interpretive programs throughout the year.
 It also hosts the annual New York State Section 2 Cross Country Championships.